Bucket List - Ideas for Travel and Beyond

 Now that you've seen mine, let's see yours!
 It doesn't have to be a list of 100, or even 50...
 Just start making a list of whatever comes to mind and add to it each time you see something online, or in a magazine, or something a friend tells you about.
 If you like any of my bucket list items, start with that!
 Then, one by one, start completing them.
 Make some easier than others, even if they're to go to the Saturday market near your home that you've never made it to... write it down!

-One way to complete your bigger items that have to do with traveling is by learning how to travel hack (which you can learn easily through our course!).
+One way to complete your bigger items that have to do with traveling is by learning how to use travel points and miles (which you can learn easily through our mini-course!).
 It's the number one way to be able to travel more.
-Since learning about travel hacking, I've been able to fly for free (or close to it) almost whenever and to wherever I want.
+Since learning about travel points and miles, I've been able to fly for free (or close to it) almost whenever and to wherever I want.
 It has absolutely changed my life for the better and I'm sure it will for you too!

 The photo to the right is from our one year wedding anniversary.
 We traveled to Hawaii to celebrate the big day (for two weeks!).
-By using our travel hacking skills, we paid just $22 for airfare TOTAL.
+By using our points and miles travel skills, we paid just $22 for airfare TOTAL.
 That means we saved over a thousand dollars on flights, and had a bit more money to splurge while there.